|

 If the test fails, please review this overview for any mistakes.

-Each pool of COM ports on the NetModem Server can optionally be configured
+Each pool of COM ports on the NetModem Server can be configured to

 that can provide a pool password.

-Pool security can be configured from the NetModem Server Configure
+User Authentication and other security options are configured separately per pool, from the NetModem Server Configure Tab.

 Select one of the pools, and click the Properties button to bring up the Pool Properties window: